 SP4PHC in Burkina Faso

-Health financing reforms in Burkina Faso are taking place in a challenging environment, as the country struggles with security concerns and labor unrest.
-SP4PHC is working with the Ministry of Health to support reforms through pragmatic steps to enhance strategic purchasing of family planning and maternal, newborn and child health services.
-A key focus is the gratuité scheme that uses government funds to replace out-of-pocket payments and allows public health facilities to provide a defined package of maternal, newborn and child health services free of charge.
-SP4PHC is working to gather evidence on the gratuité scheme, including its extension to include family planning, to build consensus about ways to improve its performance, and to develop and test policy changes.
-SP4PHC is working to facilitate the harmonization of the gratuité scheme and other schemes under the Caisse Nationale d’Assurance Maladie Universelle (CNAMU), the national health insurance agency.
+Health financing reforms in Burkina Faso take place in a challenging environment, as the country struggles with security concerns and labor unrest.
+SP4PHC works with the Ministry of Health to support reforms through pragmatic steps to enhance strategic purchasing of family planning and maternal, newborn, and child health services.
+A key focus is the gratuité scheme that uses government funds to replace out-of-pocket payments and allows public health facilities to provide a defined package of maternal, newborn, and child health services free of charge.
+SP4PHC gathers evidence on the gratuité scheme, including its extension to include family planning, to build consensus about ways to improve its performance, and to develop and test policy changes.
+SP4PHC facilitates the harmonization of the gratuité scheme and other schemes under the Caisse Nationale d’Assurance Maladie Universelle (CNAMU), the national health insurance agency.
 For more information, view our Burkina Faso overview presentation, one pager, and factsheet.
 To see how our SP4PHC team in Burkina Faso has helped its government respond to Covid-19, view our Covid-19 response page.

-SP4PHC has four key strategies to strengthen primary health care in Burkina Faso.
+SP4PHC has three key strategies to strengthen primary health care in Burkina Faso.

-Strategy 1: Supporting the development and effectiveness of the gratuité scheme, and prepare for transfer to CNAMU
+Strategy 1: Support the development and effectiveness of the gratuité scheme, and prepare for transfer to CNAMU

 Strategy 2: Supporting MOH’s effort to expand gratuité to include free family planning

-Health facility quality assessment is resource intensive, and multiple parallel quality measurement systems can be inefficient.
-SP4PHC is reviewing the range of quality tools used by the Ministry of Health – including the national guide under development – with an emphasis on cost savings and alignment.
-Building from this review, SP4PHC will facilitate discussions to improve quality measurement, with the goal of using purchasing to strengthen incentives for quality of care.
+Health facility quality assessment is resource intensive, and a coherent approach to quality measurement can help to maximize efficiency.
+SP4PHC is reviewing the range of quality tools used by the MoH – including the national guide under development – with an emphasis on costs and alignment.
+Building from this review, SP4PHC will facilitate discussions to improve quality measurement, with the goal of strengthening incentives for quality of care through purchasing.